 Often simply retrying the formatting clears the problem.

 a.
-If the My Passport hard drive icon doesn’t appear on the desktop when you plug in to format, go to Disk Utility and expand the external hard drive list there (step 4 above).
-If it shows up there go ahead and format.
+If the My Passport hard drive icon doesn’t appear on the desktop when you plug in.
+Go to Disk Utility and expand the external hard drive list there (step 4 above).
+If it shows up in the list go ahead and format.

 b.
 Use a Windows PC to format the WD My Passport drive first to ExFAT then try again on the Mac.